 - 5. How are the abstracts selected for presentation?
-Specialty sessions, Innovative Programs and Case Studies are reviewed by members of the Convention Program Planning Committee.
-Research abstracts are reviewed by members of the Research Advisory Panel.
+Specialty Sessions, Innovative Programs and Case Studies are reviewed by members of the Convention Program Committee.
+Research and Evidence-Based Quality Improvement Research Project abstracts are reviewed by members of the Research Advisory Panel.
 All abstracts are scored using standardized criteria outlined in the detailed descriptions of each category.
 Specialty Session abstracts are not reviewed blindly.
-Because Specialty Sessions are 60 to 90 minutes long, experience as a presenter is a plus.
-Sometimes, we receive multiple Specialty Session abstracts on the same topic (postpartum hemorrhage was big one year).
+Sometimes, we receive multiple Specialty Session abstracts on the same topic.
 To avoid overloading the program with that topic, the Program Committee must often choose between several excellent options.
-Innovative Programs, Case Studies and Research abstracts are reviewed blindly. - 6.
+Innovative Programs, Case Studies, Research and Evidence-Based Quality Improvement Research Project abstracts are reviewed blindly. - 6.
+Why are some Research, Evidence-Based Quality Improvement Research Project, Innovative Program and Case Study abstracts selected for oral presentation and others for posters?
+When submitting, you will be asked if you wish to present a poster; an oral paper presentation; or an oral presentation first and poster presentation second.
+Speaking experience is required for those requesting oral presentation.
+Oral presentation slots are awarded to the highest scoring abstracts in given categories. - 7.
 If I indicate that I would not mind presenting a poster, do I lessen the chance I will get to present orally?
-No. There are a limited number of slots available for oral/paper presentations of Innovative Programs, Case Study and Research abstracts.
-Unless you have indicated that you prefer to present as a poster, those oral/paper slots are awarded to the highest scoring abstracts regardless of whether you have indicated a willingness to present as a poster. - 7.
+No. There are a limited number of slots available for oral/paper presentations of Innovative Programs, Case Study, Evidence-Based Quality Improvement Research Project and Research abstracts.
+Unless you have indicated that you prefer to present as a poster, those oral paper slots are awarded to the highest scoring abstracts regardless of whether you have indicated a willingness to present as a poster. - 8.
 Are there any advantages to presenting as a poster rather than a paper?
 The poster room is extremely well attended with hundreds of attendees spending at least 45 minutes reviewing the presentations.
-Arguably more attendees are exposed to your work in the poster room than in an oral presentation which competes with 9 other sessions and may only draw a handful. - 8.
+Arguably more attendees are exposed to your work in the poster room than in an oral presentation, which competes with seven other sessions and may only draw a handful of attendees. - 9.
 How can I optimize chances of having my abstract accepted?
-Pay close attention the criteria; fill out the outline forms carefully, correctly and completely.
-For example, in completing the bibliography, make sure that /4 of the references cited are current as of the last 5 years. - 9.
+Pay close attention to the criteria; fill out the on-line forms carefully, correctly and completely.
+For example, in completing the bibliography, make sure that 3⁄4 of the references cited are current as of the last five years. - 10.
 When will I hear whether my abstract was accepted?
-Deadline for submission is August 23, 2010.
-You will hear no later than October 31, 2010. - 10.
-What is the "convention proceedings supplement"?
-A compilation of accepted Innovative Program, Case Study and Research abstracts published as a supplement to an edition of JOGNN timed to come out at convention.
+Deadline for submission is September 10, 2013.
+You will hear no later than December 2013. - 11.
+What is the "convention proceedings supplement?"
+A compilation of accepted Innovative Program, Case Study, Evidence-Based Quality Improvement Research Project and Research abstracts published as a supplement to JOGNN in conjunction with convention.